SohumGoel/SohumGoel/README.md

 I'm a Computer Science student at the University of California, Davis, with a desire to create innovative solutions through technology.
 My journey in the world of tech has equipped me with a versatile set of skills and experiences.

 <!-- About Me -->
-- 🔬 Majoring in Computer Science with a GPA of 3.91
+- 🔬 Majoring in Computer Science, GPA: 3.91
 - 💻 Full Stack Developer and Machine Learning enthusiast
 - 🛠️ Proficient in Python, C++, JavaScript, and more
-- 📊 Data Science and Neural Networks aficionado
 - 🚀 Always looking for new challenges to solve

 <!-- My Work -->